 In summary, we like our helpxers to have a good time and try our best to make this a high value experience for both parties.
 We offer just a few spaces each year but, if you are hard-working, adaptable and practical, we would love to host you.

 We like the first contact to be written - i.e e-mail, not phone call or text.
 And please make it a personal e-mail that shows you have read and thought about our profile!

 We have a positive and welcoming attitude towards young people and we appreciate that everyone starts with little experience.
 However, we expect your application to provide evidence that you are able to make a useful work contribution in return for our hospitality.
 You need to tell us about things you have done that show you are hard-working and quick to learn at practical jobs like painting, gardening, building or farming.
 Please support your application with at least one reference (recommendation) from someone you have worked for - possibly a previous work exchange host, perhaps a current or past employer, or even a teacher from school or university.

-One final point: in the last year, we have begun to get a lot of applications from families.
+One final point: we quite often receive applications from families.
 We love children, but this opportunity is not suitable for them.